GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_open.md

 - **default value**:1.7976931348623157e308
 - **type**:number
 - **description**:The distance in meters from the top surface of the slab over which the temperature is determined by this feature.
-This parameter should be positive and approximately 2.5-3.0 times larger than the nominal slab thickness to allow the diffusion of coldtemperatures from in the slab into the mantle below the slab surface.For example if the slab starts with cold temperatures over a 100 km wide region, thisparameters should be about 250 km.
+This parameter should be positive and approximately 2.5-3.0 times larger than the nominal slab thickness to allow the diffusion of cold temperatures from in the slab into the mantle below the slab surface.For example if the slab starts with cold temperatures over a 100 km wide region, this parameters should be about 250 km.
 ::::::::::::::

 ::::::::::::::{dropdown} /features/items/oneOf/6/segments/items/temperature models/items/oneOf/3/density